-In light of the above findings, the following recommendations were made: i.
-Commercial banks should emphasize the need for agents to prepare cash budget as a tool for cash planning.
+In light of the above findings, the following recommendations were made:

-iii.
-There is need for Commercial banks to roll out a wide range of agency banking services that are already authorized by the Central Bank of Kenya ii.
-The effect of cash management on profitability of agency banking firms.
+- i.
+Commercial banks should emphasize the need for agents to prepare cash budget as a tool for cash planning. - ii.
+Banking agents should be exposed to various Cash control techniques. - iii.
+There is need for Commercial banks to roll out a wide range of agency banking services that are already authorized by the Central Bank of Kenya